-An applicant seeking recognition of previously earned nursing credits at another college or university nursing program within the last three years (3) must meet all requirements for admission.
+An applicant seeking recognition of previously earned nursing credits at another college or university nursing program requires review for admission by nursing administration.
 In addition, the applicant submits:

-- All coursework taken at other Alamo Colleges will be shown as transfer coursework on the Alamo Colleges District college transcript in the same way that transfer coursework from other external institutions are shown. - Course syllabus containing course outline(s) and course objective(s) for all earned nursing credits which are to be evaluated by the San Antonio College Department of Nursing Admissions Committee. - A letter of recommendation from the Dean/Director of the nursing program previously attended. - Transfer credit is granted only for nursing courses taken at Schools of Nursing that have ACEN or CCNE accreditation.
-If the credits are not from an institution accredited by Department of Education approved or Texas Higher Education Coordinating Board approved accrediting bodies listed in SAC's catalog, courses will be evaluated by the appropriate chairs on a case-by-case basis for SAC's Course Equivalency List.
+- Course syllabus containing course outline(s) and course objective(s) for all earned nursing credits which are to be evaluated by the San Antonio College Department of Nursing Admissions Committee. - Transfer credit is granted only for nursing courses taken at Schools of Nursing that have ACEN or CCNE accreditation.
+Courses will be evaluated by the appropriate chairs on a case-by-case basis.